DanWahlin/Observable-Store/modules/readme.md

 1. Open `modules/observable-store` and run `npm run build` or `npm run build:w`.

+1. Run `npm run test` in `modules/observable-store` and ensure all tests pass.

 1. Open one of the samples and uncomment the lines in `tsconfig.json` for `@codewithdan` (makes local testing easier).

 1. Open a sample project in `samples` to test it out.